Unidentified (2025 film): Production

 The film is written and directed by Haifaa al-Mansour, and produced by al-Mansour and Brad Niemann, who also co-wrote the film.
 It is an Al Mansour Establishment production, made in association with Rotana Studios, with support from the Daw Program through the Film Commission, KSA.
 Principal photography took place in Saudi Arabia in 2024.
 The cast is led by Mila Al Zahrani and Shafi Al Harthi.
 The film was in post-production in February 2025.

-Sony Pictures Classics acquired distribution rights for the film in many territories including North America, Latin America, Eastern Europe, Turkey, Australia, New Zealand, in February 2025.
+In February 2025, Sony Pictures Classics acquired distribution rights to the film for North and Latin America, Eastern Europe, Turkey, Australia, New Zealand and worldwide airlines.

 Release

 Unidentified had its world premiere on September 5, 2025, at the 2025 Toronto International Film Festival in the Centrepiece section.